Villy-P/CPP-Monopoly/README.md

 At the end of the file, it stops the `#ifndef`.
 Then, when the `.hpp` file is included again, it will fail the `#ifndef` check, so the file will not run.
 This is so that the functions within a header file will not be defined multiple times, but can be used multiple times.

+Then we create a `namespace` that is called 1